-Thank you for viewing my site and actively seeking positive solutions for your patients.
-You have my promise to work hard to help your patients if I’m given the opportunity.
+Thank you for viewing my website.
+I promise to work hard to help your patients if given the opportunity.

 WHO I AM AND WHAT I DO

 I am an older adult fitness trainer.
 I help older adults (OAs) improve their fitness and functional abilities.
 I am the most qualified fitness professional in the Santa Barbara area working with OAs:

 - I’ve earned many internationally recognized certifications including several with an OA specialization

 - I have an advanced degree in exercise science and a bachelor’s in health studies

 - I’ve worked exclusively with OAs for over 15 years

 - I’ve sustained a several-decades-long private practice in the Santa Barbara area

 I welcome your referrals, if your patients meet the basic criteria* outlined below:

 - Are able to ambulate without assistive devices**